-An Overview of the Calculation Options in Excel
+An Overview of Calculation Options in Excel

 The Calculation Options choose the way you calculate in Excel.
 Sometimes, it is convenient for us to receive a result from the calculations instantly, or sometimes it is best to recalculate at the end.
 The good news is, that you can change when and how Excel recalculates formulas using the Calculation Options.
 This article will give you an overview of the Calculation Options and how to use them in Excel.